Odeneho-Calculus/kalxjs/KALXJS-FRAMEWORK/packages/router/docs/API.md

 # KalxJS Router API Reference

-This document provides a comprehensive API reference for the KalxJS Router, which offers more powerful features than Vue Router.
+This document provides a comprehensive API reference for the KalxJS Router, which offers more powerful features.

 ## Table of Contents